jjcopeland32/integration-copilot/TESTING_GUIDE.md

 **What you can test:**

 #### Load Sample Specs
-1. Click "Load Sample Specs" button
+1. Click "Load Sample Specs" button (optionally with `?projectId=...` in the URL)
 2. See confirmation that specs are loaded
-3. Two spec cards appear: Stripe Payment API and Todo API
+3. Two spec cards appear: Stripe Payment API and Todo API (scoped to the current project context)

 #### Generate Blueprint
 1. Click "Generate Blueprint" on any spec card